mbarto/react-day-berlin-2024-slides/slides.md

     alt=""
   />

-# 6th Challenge
+# 5th Challenge

 <hr class="w-10 ml-100 mb-5"/>

-## Can we use a language that is not JS in the backend?
+# Rust Server Components

 <hr class="w-10 ml-100 mt-5 mb-5"/>

-# Rust Server Components
+## Using a language, other than JS, in the backend

 ---
 layout: intro